You REALLY can HOMESCHOOL successfully for less than $1 per day and in less than 2 hours per day!

 Homeschooling does hold its inherent challenges.
 I will not mislead you.
 There will likely be days that try your patience, days you may doubt yourself, and days you will wonder if you were crazy to think you could ever master it successfully.
 But even as a public- school teacher, I had those days.
 In fact, I had many more of those days teaching in public and even in private schools than I ever did homeschooling.

-I can honestly say, that if you face homeshooling as a calling, with persistence, commitment, creativity, and a dose of flexibility, you may, one day, like me, consider it one of the best decisions you ever made towards leaving a legacy to your children and future grand-children.
+I can honestly say, that if you face homeschooling as a calling, with persistence, commitment, creativity, and a dose of flexibility, you may, one day, like me, consider it one of the best decisions you ever made towards leaving a legacy to your children and future grand-children.

 Homeschooling is a priceless gift you can give your entire family as you raise critically thinking, respectful, well-balanced, creative, trustworthy, responsible, self-directed children and young adults in an unstable world that desperately needs them.

 Unfortunately, most of us have been brain-washed and conditioned to believe the lie that homeschooling must be done Monday-Friday from 8AM-2PM, sitting at a desk, and by college-educated and credentialed teachers.
+Nothing could be further from the truth!

 Other disproven myths and fears often include lies about socialization, lack of parental education or preparedness, fears of kids not getting into college or the military, truancy, not having transcripts or recognized diplomas, and other similar fantasies.
 Let’s remember the old adage that fear, is, in fact, False Evidence Appearing Real.